RobinVA-UIT/robinva-uit.github.io/_posts/CTF_tournament/NNS_CTF_2026/Reverse Engineering/2026-09-08-FlagPointerRegister.md

 - `mov r8d, eax`

-Set the latter half of `R8` to the value of `EAX`, which is the `i` counter.
+Set the lower half of `R8` to the value of `EAX`, which is the `i` counter.
 Regarding the rule, the upper half of `R8` must be 0, too.

 => `R8` = i